 Understanding Git Email Configuration Challenges

-Command Description
+Command | Description |

-git config user.email Sets the email address you want attached to your commit transactions in the current repository.
+git config user.email | Choose the email address you wish to have associated with any commit transactions you make in the live repository. |

-git config user.name Sets the name you want attached to your commit transactions in the current repository.
+git config user.name | This option lets you choose the name you want to use for commit transactions in the active repository. |

-git config --global user.email Sets the global email address for all your commit transactions in Git.
+git config --global user.email | Configures the default email address for all commit transactions you make in Git. |

-git config --global user.name Sets the global name for all your commit transactions in Git.
+git config --global user.name | Defines the global name that Git uses for each commit transaction you make. |

-Understanding Git Configuration Correction Scripts
+Recognizing Configuration Correction Scripts in Git

 Scripting Solution with Bash